Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 # connectedDns, coreXYRatioZ

-For parallel arms, those special parameters store the configuration. connectedDns are the connected Dn for CoreXY by storing the positions as flags. coreXYRatioZ stores the Z ratio for CoreXZ and CoreYZ types (default 3).
+For parallel arms, those special parameters store the configuration:

+* connectedDns are the connected Dn for CoreXY by storing the positions as flags.
+5BarParScara has the 4 or 5 (when using cantilevered) Dns flagged.
+* coreXYRatioZ stores the Z ratio for CoreXZ and CoreYZ types (default 3)

+The binary flag is calculated by (variable |= (1<< Dnnumber))

 # an[][], continuousAxis